10 Ways to Fail as a Full Time Travel Family: What NOT to Do on the Road

 1. Pack Everything You Own

 Everyone knows that full time travel families are super materialistic.
 We LOVE owning lots of stuff and making sure everyone can see it.
 We HATE a local storage unit and minimalism!
 If you want to fail as a full time travel family, make sure you pack everything you own.
+It’s essential not only to keep all your belongings but to buy as much extra as possible before you leave.

 These days, it’s totally easy to have containers with your furniture and travel gear shipped every time you move to different places or a new base.
 Isn’t it the best to always have all your material things with you, no matter where you go?!
 In the end, that’s what matters most.

-In reality, packing light is one of the best things you can do for your sanity.
+Real Talk: In reality, packing light is one of the best things you can do for your sanity.
 Full time family travel is about experiences, not stuff.
 Lugging around everything you own is exhausting and expensive.
 Trust me, you won’t miss half of those items after a few months.
 Downsizing makes it easier to adapt to new places, and let’s be honest, you don’t need that third pair of shoes for the kids.

 2. Only Do What You Already Know

+This tip is crucial!
+We all know the feeling, you try something new and end up disappointed.
+You don’t want that as a full time travel family, right?
+No one likes disappointment!
 So, stick to what you already know.
 Visit countries you’ve been to before (the closer to home, the better), eat dishes you’re familiar with, and go to restaurants you’ve had good experiences with.

 Sure, this means you’ll never discover anything new and will always go to the same convenient spots because “that’s what you’ve always done.”
 But hey, at least you won’t be disappointed and will always get exactly what you expect.
-Long live the comfort zone!

-Trying new things is what family travel is all about!
+Real Talk: Trying new things is what family travel is all about!
 Yes, sometimes it goes wrong (like ordering a “mystery dish” that no one likes or visiting the local night market that’s absolutely not toddler-friendly), but those unexpected moments are important.
 Pushing your comfort zone a little leads to growth, and you might just find your new favorite destination or food.

 3. Never Plan Anything